yuvalmGS/gigaspaces-wiki-jekyll/xap97/intercepting-replication-events-at-the-gateway.markdown

 ## After Transaction Synchronization

 This event is triggered after the entire transaction is successfully replicated to the final target and the `TransactionData` contains all the data that the transaction consists of, including metadata and the source of the transaction.

+{% note %}
-{% exclamation %} When a consolidated transaction is executed, the source will contain the name of one of the participants.
+When a consolidated transaction is executed, the source will contain the name of one of the participants.
+{%endnote%}

 ## After Operations Batch Synchronization